 Two other sets of measures of attitudes toward female officers are shown in Tables 5-2 and 5-3.
 The first of these sets of questions asked each group of respondents to estimate what percentage of male and female officers with two years' experience on the force would be able to handle each situation satisfactorily.
-Looking first of all at the ratings given to male officers, there is a high degree of consistency among the four groups of rates, though females tend to give men lower ratings than do the other three groups.
+Looking forst of all at the ratings given to male officers, there is a high degree of consistency among the five groups of raters.
+The lowest ratings are most often given by supervisors and the highest by the matched males, but the difference between all raters (including the females) is quite small.
 There is a great deal more inconsistency in the ratings of female officers.
 Not surprisingly, the women rated themselves the most positively.
-In fact, they rated themselves as performing better than the men on eight of the eleven tasks.
-On average, they rated females six percent higher than they did males.
+In fact, they rated themselves as performing as well or better than the men on eight of the eleven tasks.
+On average, they rated females five percent higher than they did males.
+Among the men, the sample of officers who were experienced in working with females had by far the most positive attitude toward their performance.
+They rated the women as well or better than the men on five of the tasks, and on four of the remaining six they rated the women more favorably than did the other three groups of men.
+On average, they rated men about two percent higher than women.
 Looking at the average differences in ratings for males and females for each item, the next most positive group were the supervisors (average difference of five percent in favor of males) followed by the respondents to the mail survey and finally the matched males, with an average difference of six percent and seven percent respectively.
-Overall, women were rated as performing three of the tasks better than males;
+Overall, women were rated as performing three of the tasks better than males: questioning a rape victim; writing reports; and settling family disputes.
+On five of the tasks, the ratings favored males, but the differences between the sexes was relatively small: dispersing noisy juveniles; handling traffic accidents; cruising around observing; handling disorderly females; and getting information at crime scenes.
+There were substantial differences in ratings for the final three tasks: handling a down and out drunk; handling disorderly males; and handling threatening situations.
+These last three are all situations involving strength or the possible need for the use of force, and it is in these areas that males are most often critical of females.

-PERCENTA OF MEMBERS WITH TWO YEARS' EXPERIENCE BELIEVED "SATISFACTORY" AT PATROL SKILLS
+PERCENTa OF OFFICERS WITH TWO YEARS' EXPERIENCE BELIEVED "SATISFACTORY" AT PATROL SKILLS